 Both mountains are geared up to get as many lifts as possible spinning for tomorrow’s powder day!
 Winds are forecasted to remain high, which may affect operations.
 As always, please stay tuned to our lift & trail status page and app for real-time information and updates.
 Here’s what’s on tap at both mountains:

 With anticipated snow safety work tomorrow morning, Squaw Valley is preparing for the following lifts opening tomorrow:

 - Squaw Creek

 - Gold Coast

 Alpine Meadows Ski Patrol is preparing for significant snow safety tomorrow including possible control work on the Alpine Meadows Road.
 This could result in a road closure while our crews ensure safety.
 Check our app, website, and twitter feed for real-time updates.
 The following lifts are scheduled for 9am tomorrow:

 - Little Carpet

 With 15 feet of new snow so far and plenty more on the way, we are excited to see how much snow will pile up during this historic January!
-Check out facts, resources and tips for #januBURIED here, and be sure to share your snow-filled experiences using #januBURIED on Instagram and Twitter!
+Be sure to share your snow-filled experiences using #januBURIED on Instagram and Twitter!